Netflix/falcor/documentation/paths.md

 * ["todos", 5, true]
 * ["todos", 9, null]

 Using a Path Array is more efficient than the Path Syntax, because under the hood a [Model](http://netflix.github.io/falcor/documentation/model.html) immediately parses Path Syntax Strings into Path Arrays.
-Furthermore a Path Array is often preferable when you have to build Paths programmatically, because string concatenation can be avoided.
+Furthermore, a Path Array is often preferable when you have to build Paths programmatically, because string concatenation can be avoided.

 ~~~js
 // Path Syntax String